librick/ic1101/CONTRIBUTING.md

 - If no issue is applicable to your branch, use a descriptive branch name
 - Prefer dashes (-) to underscores (_)
 - Don't use slashes (/)

+## Sponsorship
+If you want to sponsor me, I've set up a [GitHub sponsors page](https://github.com/sponsors/librick).
+Not at all required, very much appreciated
+~ Eric (librick) 🌱